 Last, but definitely not least in Italy was Venice.
 Venice was my favorite of the three Italian cities I visited on this trip.
 With the famous canals and the beautiful buildings all over it was probably the most dramatic city.
 My favorite part of Venice was seeing the difference between the day and night.
 With the reflection of the lights in the water, Venice at night was very beautiful.
 Definitely a place I need to revisit later in life.

 On Easter, I flew over to Amsterdam in the Netherlands.
 I didn’t really know what to expect from Amsterdam, but found it to be a pretty cool city.
 So many people riding their bikes everywhere!
-One of the first things I found out was to make sure to stay clear of the bike land, because the bikers will run you over without a second thought.
+One of the first things I found out was to make sure to stay clear of the bike lane, because the bikers will run you over without a second thought.
 Amsterdam also has a bunch of canals, which reminded me of a much greener Venice.
 Also, I found out that the Dutch are among the tallest people in the world and met many very tall Dutch!
 I spent a lot of time at cafes (NOT coffee shops, which are very different in Amsterdam) and eating french fries with mayonaise as the Dutch do.
 Overall, I had a nice, relaxed time in Amsterdam.

 Last but definitely not least was Prague in the Czech Republic.
 Just like Amsterdam, I didn’t really have any expectations as to what was in Prague but I had heard good things from others while traveling around.
 The Easter Market was still there when I arrived in Prague and it was a very cool atmosphere with the different foods and activities going on in the various squares of the city.
 A weird thing I found out on the free walking tour I took was that Prague has the most churches in Europe, but has the largest population of atheists.
 Prague also had my favorite hostel to stay at in all of Europe with a cool set-up and great people there.